Segerberg/PRISE_CHAT/README.md

 * It is not possible to save chats (This is a feature not a bug)
 * The user model is extremely simple (But safe)
 * Uses sqlalchemy ORM (defaults to sqlite but any other DB supported by the ORM should work out of the box)
+* No internalization (Admin UI in english chatbox in Swedish )